LLM Compression

 STAT (Shrinking Transformers After Training) is a novel retraining-free compression method for transformer models based on interpolative decomposition.
 This research addresses the critical challenge of deploying large language models efficiently by reducing their computational requirements without sacrificing accuracy.

 This project is a continuation of research from Prof. Anil Damle’s group.
+I also included some other research findings that contributed to the continuation of other projects in this page, such as Model Preserving Compression for Neural Networks.
 Special thanks to Prof. Anil Damle and Megan Renz for advising me on this work.

 Research Problem